golangci/golangci-lint-action/README.md

           # The location of the configuration file can be changed by using `--config=`
           # args: --config=/my/path/.golangci.yml --issues-exit-code=0

+          # Optional: if set to true then the action allows additional --out-format args (default of --out-format=github-actions remains)
+          # allow-extra-out-format-args: true

           # Optional: show only new issues if it's a pull request.
 The default value is `false`.
           # only-new-issues: true